Bugatti EB 110

 The Bugatti EB 110 is a mid-engine sports car initially conceived by Paolo Stanzani in the mid 1980s and produced by Bugatti Automobili S.p.A. from 1991 until 1995, when the company was liquidated.
 The model restarted the brand's presence in the automobile industry after a hiatus of nearly 40 years (since 1952).

-In the period from 1992 to 1995 the EB 110 competed against cars such as the Lamborghini Diablo, Jaguar XJ220, Ferrari F40, Ferrari F50 (launched 1995) and McLaren F1.
+In the period from 1992 to 1995, the EB 110 competed against cars such as the Lamborghini Diablo, Jaguar XJ220, Ferrari F40, Ferrari F50, and the McLaren F1.

 139 examples were built, plus a small number of post-production cars which were completed after the bankruptcy.
 The last one was built by Dauer Sportwagen in 2002 and one additional unfinished example was completed in 2019.
 It was the only production model made by Romano Artioli's Italian incarnation of Bugatti.